Summary

 Recent research found that business owners who create detailed business plans are 16% more likely to reach viability.
 Growth than those who don't.
 This data comes from tracking real businesses over time.

-Visual elements make plans more detailed and easier to get.
-When you can see your business model as a picture, you spot problems faster.
+Visual elements make plans more full and easier to understand.
+When you can see your business model as a diagram, you spot problems faster.
 You also share your vision more clearly to others.

 Smart business owners know this.
-88% of small businesses believe in keeping a 'living' business plan.
-They update it as things change.
+88% of small businesses believe in keeping a 'living' business plan that they update regularly.
+But are you making yours as effective as it could be?

 Investor and Stakeholder Appeal